How to Layer Target Audiences with Regular Google Search Ads

 Layering Audiences Gets to Best Results

 Something else to keep in mind is that you can combine target audience options.
 Layering them together can help to get the best results.
 The only way to truly know what will work is to run the Google ad and stay on top of the data.
 The data will tell you what to do next.
 If you look at your Google Analytics under Audience > Interests, you will see that Google is already gathering data on what your affinity and in-market audiences are.
-You can also see your current demographic information of those who have already converted.
+You can also see the current demographic information of those who have already converted.

 Tired of not getting results?